Dagt07/Bases-de-Datos-CC3201/README.md

 - **Offensive Surge:** We will evaluate how the points per game have changed across seasons.
 Has there been a surge in offense?
 Is there any relation to other factors?

-- **Impact of 3-Point Shooting:** We will investigate the relationship between the increase in 3-point attempts and their effectiveness with the game's evolution and the total score per game.
+- **Impact of 3-Point Shooting:** We will investigate the relationship between the increase in 3-point attempts and their effectiveness with the game's evolution and the total score per game..

 ## Dataset